 1. You Could Earn a Lot More in Credit Card Rewards and Perks

 If you haven't gotten a new card in a while, chances are you're missing out on significant rewards.
 The credit card rewards landscape has gotten uber competitive in recent years, with issuers offering all sorts of new incentives to capture consumers' business.
 Many travel credit cards, for example, not only offer miles and points for travel purchases, they've added other significant perks like fee credits for trusted traveler programs such as Global Entry.
-The Capital One® Venture® Rewards Credit Card, for example, offers 2 miles per $1 spent on every purchase, comes with a 50,000-point sign-up bonus if you spend $3,000 in purchases in the first three months, and comes with an application fee credit of up to $100 for Global Entry and TSA Precheck.
+The Capital One Venture Rewards Credit Card, for example, offers 2 miles per $1 spent on every purchase, comes with a 60,000 mile intro bonus if you spend $3,000 in 3 months, and comes with an application fee credit of up to $100 for Global Entry and TSA Precheck once every four years.

 To find the best rewards cards for your needs, check out the best rewards cards available through Experian CreditMatch.